Klagarge/BachelorThesis-OTSecurity/02-main/comm/wmbus_RC1180.typ

 }
 // END OF HEADER

-The *RC1180* is a #gls("wmbus") transceiver interfaced on Serial.
-This chip have to be configurated to thw right mode to work properly.
-In this thesis case, the T-mode is used.
-The transceiver must also me configured has a emitter or a receiver.
-The configuration is done by sending serial data to the device.
-The device will then respond with a confirmation message.
-The configuration is done by sending the following characters to the device :
+The *RC1180* is a #gls("wmbus") transceiver interfaced via a serial connection.
+To function correctly, this chip must be configured to appropriate mode.
+In the context of this thesis, T-mode is utilized.
+The transceiver also needs to be set up as either a transmitter or a receiver.
+Configuration is achieved by sending specific serial commands to the device, which will respond with a confirmation message.
+The following commands are used for configuration :

 - `0x00`: to enter in configuration mode
 - `0x47`: to change the #gls("wmbus") mode
 - `0x01`: to configure to T-mode
 - `0x46`: to change the C-field of all futur messages
 - `0x44`/`0x04`: to set master (`0x44`) or slave (`0x04`)
 - `0x00`: to exit configuration mode
-A return message, `0x3E`, is expected between each send.
+After each command, a confirmation message 0x3E is expected.

-After the configuration, a message can be sent to the device to start the transmission.
-The message must be in the following format shown on @fig:wmbus-send-uart.
+Once the configuration is complete, a message can be sent to the device to initiate transmission.
+The message format is shown in @fig:wmbus-send-uart.
 #table(
   columns: (1fr, 1fr),
   stroke: none,